retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 ``session_col`` parameter is optional and points to the eventstream column that contains session ids (``session_id`` is the default value).
 If such a column is defined, session statistics are also included.
-Otherwise the values related to sessions are not displayed.
+Otherwise, the values related to sessions are not displayed.

-There is one more parameter - ``raw_events_only`` (default False) that could be useful if the preprocessing was started and some ``synthetic_events`` were added to the eventstream, note that those events affect all "step-statistics".
+There is one more parameter - ``raw_events_only`` (default False) that could be useful if some synthetic events have already been added by :ref:`adding data processors <dataprocessors_adding_processors>`.
+Note that those events affect all "\*_steps" categories.

-Now let us go through the main blocks and take a closer look at some of the metrics:
+Now let us go through the main categories and take a closer look at some of the metrics:

 **overall**

-By ``eventstream start`` and ``eventstream end`` in the "Overall" block we denote timestamps of the first event and the last event in the eventstream correspondingly. ``eventstream length`` is the time distance between event stream start and end.
+By ``eventstream start`` and ``eventstream end`` in the "Overall" block we denote timestamps of the first event and the last event in the eventstream correspondingly. ``eventstream_length`` is the time distance between event stream start and end.

 **path/session length time** and **path/session length steps**

 These two blocks show some time-based statistics over user paths and sessions.
-Blocks "path/session_length_time" and "path/session length steps" provide similar information on the length of users paths and sessions correspondingly, but the former is calculated in days and the latter in the number of events.
+Categories "path/session_length_time" and "path/session length steps" provide similar information on the length of users paths and sessions correspondingly.
+The former is calculated in days and the latter in the number of events.

-It is important to mention that all "step-statistics" are rounded to the 2nd decimal place digit and "time-statistics" - to seconds.
-This is also true for the following method.
+It is important to mention that all the values in "\*_steps" categories are rounded to the 2nd decimal digit, and in "\*_time" categories - to seconds.
+This is also true for the next method.

 Describe events
 ^^^^^^^^^^^^^^^

 The :py:meth:`describe_events()<retentioneering.eventstream.eventstream.Eventstream.describe_events>`
-method provides event-level statistics about our data.

-**The output consists of three main blocks:**
+method provides event-wise statistics about an eventstream.
+Its output consists of three main blocks:

 #. **basic statistics**
-#. full user-path statistics
+#. full user-path statistics,
-    - time to first occurrence (FO) of each event
+    - time to first occurrence (FO) of each event,
-    - steps to first occurrence (FO) of each event
+    - steps to first occurrence (FO) of each event,
-#. sessions statistics (if this column exists)
+#. sessions statistics (if this column exists),
-    - time to first occurrence (FO) of each event
+    - time to first occurrence (FO) of each event,
-    - steps to first occurrence (FO) of each event
+    - steps to first occurrence (FO) of each event.

 You can find detailed explanations of each metric in :py:meth:`api documentation<retentioneering.eventstream.eventstream.Eventstream.describe_events>`.

-Default parameters are ``session_col='session_id'``, ``raw_events_only=False``.
+The default parameters are ``session_col='session_id'``, ``raw_events_only=False``.
 With them, we will get statistics for each event present in our data.

-``session_col`` and ``raw_events_only`` parameters work exactly the same way as in the :ref:`describe()<explain_describe_params>` method.
+These two arguments work exactly the same way as in the :ref:`describe()<explain_describe_params>` method.

 .. code-block:: python